MasteryEducation/CPAExamsMastery.com/content/tcp/6/21/1/index.md

 This concludes our coverage of the statute of limitations, appeals, and court system within the scope of the IRS examination process.
 Armed with this knowledge, you will be well-prepared both for real-world tax client interactions and for the Uniform CPA Examination’s Tax Compliance and Planning section.

-## SEO-Optimized Quiz: IRS Examinations, Statute of Limitations, and Appeals
+## Quiz: IRS Examinations, Statute of Limitations, and Appeals

 {{< quizdown >}}